emboldagency/embold-wordpress-tweaks/readme.txt

 6. Allow searching for posts/pages by slug in the admin panel using the prefix 'slug:' before the search term.
 7. Adds a slug column to the posts/pages tables in the admin panel.
 8. Disables plugin, theme, and file management unless email is our set email.
 Additional emails can be set in the wp-config.
-9. Changes the admin login URL to the value of 'EMBOLD_ADMIN_URL', if set.

 ## To send email on staging/local